A lot has changed since digital technology entered the recording studio. The editing possibilities and range of plug-ins are unprecedented.

 You can easily provide a singer who cannot sing with a flawless tone and perfect timing.

 A guitarist who plays a riff and then shouts “let Protools do the rest” is also a good example.

-Despite the infinite technical possibilities, however, it is still about the music.
+However, despite the endless technical possibilities, it is still all about the music.
 Capturing the chemistry of a band.
 The story, told by the musician, is captured in an honest way.
-There is at Rock Inc. still the focus.
-It is a bonus that the unprecedented possibilities help to dot the "i", save time and, above all, stimulate our creativity in a new way.
+There it is at Rock Inc. still the focus.
+The fact that the unprecedented possibilities help to connect the dots, save time and, above all, stimulate our creativity in a new way, is a bonus.